smizell/snug/README.md

 ### Extending Existing Annotations

-If you want to mutate an existing annotation, you can use `extend`.
+If you want an annotation based on an existing annotation, you can use `extend`.

 ```js
 // This function does not have a catch function